 How to store cryptocurrency?

-Special software usually required to work with cryptocurrencies – it’s a wallet program (or online resources, cryptocurrency exchanges).
-This program allows the user to work with the blockchain and create transactions or receive transfers to his address.
+Special software is usually required to work with cryptocurrencies.
+The wallet programs allow users to work with the blockchain and create transactions or receive transfers to their address.

-- Exchanges: keys are generated on the servers of the developer or third parties.
-Your private keys are also stored in their cloud, which is why these wallets are more prone to attacks or theft.
-Of course, you can access your account from any device using a browser and an Internet connection.
+- Exchanges: keys are generated on the servers of the developer or a third party.
+Your private keys are also stored on their servers, which is why these wallets are more prone to attacks or theft.
+Of course, you can access your account from any device with an Internet connection.
 Examples: Coinbase, BitFinex

 - Wallets: keys are generated on the servers of the developer.
 Examples: Freewallet.